rarimo/js-sdk/packages/nft-checkout/README.md

   const paymentTokens = await op.getPaymentTokens()

   // Select the token to accept payment in on the source chain.
-  // This example hard-codes UNI, but your application can ask the user which token to pay with. const selectedToken = paymentTokens.find(i => i.symbol === paymentToken)!
+  // This example hard-codes ETH, but your application can ask the user which token to pay with. const selectedToken = paymentTokens.find(i => i.symbol === paymentToken)!

   // Get the estimated cost of the token swap, not the total cost to the user